afnizarnur/datapaw-library/README.md

 </div>

 <h1 align="center">Datapaw Library</h1>
-<p align="center">A collection of ready-to-use data for the Datapaw Figma plugin powered by the community.
-This repository contains various data types that can be used in your design mockups.</p>
+<p align="center">A collection of ready-to-use data for the Datapaw Figma plugin powered by the community.</p>

 ## Getting Started